United States v. 12 200-ft. Reels of Film: Dissents

 "I know of no constitutional way by which a book, tract, paper, postcard, or film may be made contraband because of its contents", Douglas began, reiterating the opposition to obscenity laws he had stated in many opinions over the preceding years.
 "The Constitution never purported to give the Federal Government censorship or oversight over literature or artistic productions, save as they might be governed by the Patent and Copyright Clause ..."

 Justice Douglas responded to the Miller majority's argument that the First Amendment necessarily incorporated the common-law strictures on obscenity that existed at that time.
 James Madison, in drafting the Bill of Rights, intended for them to apply strictly to the federal government.
 "Tying censorship to the movement of literature or films in interstate commerce or into foreign commerce would have been an easy way for a government of delegated powers to impair the liberty of expression.
 It was to bar such suppression that we have the First Amendment.
 I daresay Jefferson and Madison would be appalled at what the Court espouses today."

 Histories of the era, Douglas wrote, show that at the time of the Constitution's adoption many sexually frank works such as Fanny Hill circulated widely, with little censorship or prosecution."
 In Bridges v.
-California, a 1941 decision overturning the contempt conviction of a labor leader for publishing a telegram from a state official, the Court had itself quoted Madison to the effect that the Revolution specifically intended to replace English common law on freedom of speech and the press, since the Magna Carta said nothing about them.
+California, a 1941 decision overturning the contempt conviction of a labor leader for publishing a telegram from a state official, the Court had itself quoted Madison to the effect that the Revolution specifically intended to replace English common law on freedom of speech and the press, since Magna Carta said nothing about them.
 And the Court's own recent efforts to define obscenity "have not been productive of meaningful standards ...
 The reason is not the inability or mediocrity of judges".

 "[I]t is ironic to me," Douglas concluded, "that, in this Nation, many pages must be written and many hours spent to explain why a person who can read whatever he desires ... may not without violating a law carry that literature in his briefcase or bring it home from abroad.
 Unless there is that ancillary right, one's Stanley rights could be realized, as has been suggested, only if one wrote or designed a tract in his attic and printed or processed it in his basement, so as to be able to read it in his study."

 Brennan's short dissent reflected the change in his thinking about obscenity.
 It alluded to his dissent in another of the companion cases, Paris Adult Theatre I v.
 Slaton, in which he said he no longer believed it was reasonably possible for judges to define obscenity, even narrowly.
 For that reason, he considered any statute that attempted to do so, or suppressed obscenity based on that definition, as overbroad and unconstitutional on its face.